ian-cho/data-prep-kit/kfp/doc/simple_transform_pipeline.md

     # In KFPv2 dsl.RUN_ID_PLACEHOLDER is deprecated and cannot be used since SDK 2.5.0.
 On another hand we cannot create
     # a unique string in a component (at runtime) and pass it to the `clean_up_task` of `ExitHandler`, due to
     # https://github.com/kubeflow/pipelines/issues/10187.
 Therefore, meantime the user is requested to insert
-    # a unique string created at compilation time.
+    # a unique string created at run creation time.
     if os.getenv("KFPv2", "0") == "1":
         print("WARNING: the ray cluster name can be non-unique at runtime, please do not execute simultaneous Runs of the " "same version of the same pipeline !!!")